 Our programs vary, not only regarding the organizations we work to help, but also in style, so there is something for everyone and every age.

 For example, we recently started a knitting/crocheting group, where finished products are sent to various charitable organizations.
-Feel free to download our Knitting Class 101 Booklet.
+For more information, check out our Adas Emuno Knitwits page.